avnish-choudhary/avnish-choudhary/README.md

 ### About Me

-I am dedicated, hardworking and proactive professional with 6+ years of experience in IT industry.
-I have a hands-on experience in Java, AWS, Python, Web Development, GoLang, Angular and VueJs.
-I have successfully completed my Batchelor's degree in Computer Engineering from Mumbai University.
+I am a staff engineer at Credit Saison and have 6+ years of experience.
+My main interests are software architecture, high availability, distributed systems, concurrent and reactive programming, Java, Python, etc.

 ### Skills:

 <!-- UL -->